 The Pasta Tree Restaurant & Wine Bar

-The Pasta Tree Restaurant & Wine Bar (414-276-8867) is lon busy Farwell Avenue just north of Ogden, where downtown meets the Lower East Side (look for the bright-purple awning).
-Seating is in three separate rooms, making the space feel even more intimate: opt for the “older” room, to the far right, if available.
+The Pasta Tree Restaurant & Wine Bar (414-276-8867) is on busy Farwell Avenue just north of Ogden, where downtown meets the Lower East Side (look for the tan & black striped awning).
+Seating is in three separate rooms, making the space feel even more intimate: opt for the “Original” room, to the far right, if available.
 Banquette seating and small tables are both designed to help couples’ cuddle while dining.
 Chef-owner Suzzette Metcalfe has her own love affair with the restaurant: when the original owner retired, she—a former employee—bought the place.
-Dishes include shrimp pesto linguini and carbonara, and it would be a crime to not share a slice of the Chocolate Nemesis cake.
+Dishes include shrimp pesto linguini and carbonara and it would be a crime to not share a slice of the Chocolate Nemesis cake.

 Buckley's Restaurant & Bar